Ketogenic diets

 The microbiome and obesity

 However sometimes our guts can be invaded by pathogens, toxic bugs that can make us very sick.
-Those with a healthy microbiome containing many billions of friendly cells usually will outnumber and subdue the nasties.
+Those with a healthy microbiome containing many billions of friendly cells that usually will outnumber and subdue the nasties.

 The unfriendly bugs provoke inflammation in the body, raise our blood pressure and cause insulin-resistance, for example.
 Literally they can make us fat.

 Most people today enjoying the so-called "industrial diet" eat less than half of the fibre that is recommended.
-So it comes as no surprise that they are increasingly obese; unwittingly they are starving the friendly bacteria that help control blood pressure and prevent insulin-resistance.
+So it comes as no surprise that they are increasingly obese; unwittingly they are starving the friendly bacteria that help control blood pressure and prevent insulin resistance.

 TG/HDL ratio